Information to get started

-If one or more of the partners will continue the business as a sole trader or in a new partnership, the training contract is taken as transferred to them when the affairs of the dissolved partnership are wound up.
+If 1 or more of the partners will continue the business as a sole trader or in a new partnership, the training contract is taken as transferred to them when the affairs of the dissolved partnership are wound up.

-Within 14 days after the partnership is dissolved the employer must provide to their AASN or the department signed notice that the partnership has dissolved and advise whether or not one or more of the partners will continue the business as a sole trader or under a new partnership.
+Within 14 days after the partnership is dissolved the employer must provide to their AASN or the department signed notice that the partnership has dissolved and advise whether or not 1 or more of the partners will continue the business as a sole trader or under a new partnership.

 The ATF-041 Notification of change of ownership/statutory transfer form can be used to provide this advice.